kennyhml/tree-sitter-abap/README.md

 Tree-sitter performs **incremental parsing**, making it ideal for working with large or legacy ABAP codebases that often span thousands of lines in a single report.
 The resulting parser is compiled to **native C**, enabling significantly better performance than typical regex-based parsers (such as TextMate).

 The syntactical structure adheres closely to the conventions provided in the publicly available documentation.
+Certain inconsistencies exist for the sake of better integrating with tree-sitters grammar system as well as being more permissive.
 If you think you know most of the ABAP syntax, try writing a parser.
 Certainly a humbling (but surprisingly educational) experience.

 > [!NOTE]
 > This grammar is designed to parse a **superset** of valid ABAP syntax.
 Its goal is to produce a concrete syntax tree (CST) suitable